The Schrodinger Equation as a Gauge Theory

-At this point the linear Schrodinger theory immediately runs into an obstruction.
-As we already saw in the discussion of the edge dynamics, if one keeps only the quantum potential contribution then the linearized excitations obey a quartic dispersive equation, and the corresponding low-momentum behavior is \(\omega\sim k^2\) \eqref{eq:edge-cs-bogoliubov}.
-The soft sector is therefore not acoustic.
-There is no branch of the form \(\omega\sim c_s k\), no analogue of a null far zone for propagating sound, and hence no ordinary infrared memory effect of the familiar kind.

 The situation changes once the Schrodinger equation is deformed by a local nonlinear interaction.
 In hydrodynamic variables that deformation appears as a barotropic pressure term and leads to the Bogoliubov dispersion relation \be \omega^2 = c_s^2k^2+\frac{\hbar^2}{4m^2}k^4, \qquad c_s^2=\frac{\rho_0 g}{m}, \ee with \(g\) the nonlinear coupling.
-The crucial point is that the long-wavelength part of \eqref{eq:bogoliubov-disp-main} is now linear, so the theory contains a genuine sound mode.
-It is only in this nonlinear Schrodinger system that the memory question becomes meaningful in the standard infrared sense.
+The long-wavelength part of \eqref{eq:bogoliubov-disp} is now linear, so the theory contains a genuine sound mode.

-To model the emission of sound, we introduce an effective source \(\sigma\) through \be \partial_t\rho+\nabla\cdot(\rho\mathbf v)=\rho\,\sigma. \ee On the microscopic Schrodinger side this source is not fundamental.
-The continuity equation is exact and source-free, so \(\sigma\) should be regarded instead as an effective hydrodynamic device.
-Depending on the situation, it may encode an image source used to implement boundary conditions or a weak gain/loss term in an open system.
-For the present discussion its only role is to generate a compact perturbation that launches an outgoing acoustic pulse.

 \paragraph{Retarded solution and the memory regime}